 Q. What is soy?

 A. Soy is a legume that is grown and highly chemically processed, even the “organic” versions.
 Virtually all soybeans grown today are genetically modified.
-Many countries outside the US won’t accept US-grown soy due to the carcinogenic chemicals and genetically modified status.
-Research has shown that the phytoestrogens in soy may play a role in breast cancer so it should be avoided by females.
+Many countries outside the US won’t accept US-grown soy because of carcinogenic chemicals used as herbicides and their genetically modified status.
+Research has shown that the phytoestrogens in soy may play a role in breast cancer, so it should be avoided by females.
 Raw soy flour is also known to cause pancreatic cancer in rats.
 Soy is called soya outside the US.